 Are you tired of creating CTAs that get no attention?
 Do you experience low conversion rates?
 Are you wondering how to improve this?

-A call-to-action, usually abbreviated CTA, is an image or line of text that prompts your visitors, leads, and customers to take action.
+A call-to-action (CTA) is an image or line of text that prompts action.
 It is, quite literally, a "call" to take an action.
 The desired action could be anything: download an eBook, sign up for a webinar, get a coupon, attend an event, etc.

-- CTAs allow you to move your prospects through the buyer’s journey
+- Move your prospects through the buyer’s journey

 Typically, you have one CTA per page.
 Why?
-Because usually you place a CTA on a unique page (a landing page) that you have set up on the website to encourage people to engage with your company – and become a lead.
+Because you place a CTA on a unique page (a landing page) that you've set up to encourage people to engage with your company – and become a lead.

-1% views-to-clicks is actually considered good!
-And once the visitor has clicked the CTA and gone to the landing page, it is considered good if 20% of them submit the form.
+One percent views-to-clicks is actually considered good!
+And once the visitor has clicked the CTA and gone to the landing page, it's considered good if 20% of them submit the form.

-Try these 5 easy tips and see if your CTA’s performance goes up!
+Try these 5 easy tips to increase your CTAs' performance!

 - Experiment with color.
-Change what is on the page already.
-Try a contrasting color from the color scheme of the webpage – but make sure it’s still appealing in the overall design.
+Try a contrasting color from the color scheme of the page – but make sure it’s still appealing in the overall design.

 - Use action words – download, register, watch – that fit the content they’ll receive.
 Verbs and commands encourage your visitors to take action.